HaoboGu/rmk/docs/src/compile_and_flash.md

 The firmware will be flashed to your microcontroller and the firmware will run automatically, yay!

-For more configurations of RMK, you can checkout feature documentations on the left.
+For more configurations of RMK, you can check out feature documentations on the left.